Benefits of Raw Milk - Why Skim Milk Makes You Fatter

 top.
 That actually sounds logical but it is not how is done.
 At least not in this modern world.
 That process would

 not remove all the cream so what is done in modern processing is the milk is spun around with centrifuges,

 eventually completely separating the cream (fat) and milk.
 It is first clarified, then separated, then pasteurized

 (or ultra pasteurized), and then finally homogenized.
 This over-processing has now removed every healthy vitamin,

 living enzyme, and natural mineral.
 Welcome to your now-dead beverage.

-cream you have essentially turned the milk into something completely useless, especially the pasteurized variety as
+essentially turned the milk into something completely useless, especially the pasteurized variety as you have not

 Here is something else to consider.
 Farmers often feed skim milk to pigs.
 Why?
 To fatten them up.
 Whole milk is not